 In Tanzanian waters, the Marbled Leopard Grouper is usually found below 15 meters in depth.
 They are not common and we have only seen them concealed in deep caves or well hidden underneath table corals.
 They appear to be nervous of divers and go into hiding at the sight of them.
 We have only sighted them solitary.

-Their main diet is small fishes, however given they are caught by fishermen on the hook this indicates that they will scavenge as well.
+The main diet of Marbled Leopard Grouper is small fishes, however given they are caught by fishermen on the hook this indicates that they will scavenge as well.
 They are ambush predators and feed in the early morning and late afternoon when their coloration gives them more camouflage.
 Red light is filtered out by the water after about 5 meters and their red colours provide good camouflage underwater.

-Little seems known of their breeding behaviour but spawning aggregations have been seen in the Seychelles.
+Little seems known of Marbled Leopard breeding behaviour but spawning aggregations have been seen in the Seychelles.
 These aggregations have consisted of between 10 to 100 fish.
 The eggs are released into the substrate.

 The Marbled Leopard Grouper is fished by local fishermen both by line fishing and using nets and traps and in most areas of the Tanzanian coast is heavily over fished.